JamsRepos/pi-scripts/README.md

 This script is designed to backup folders within a specified `appdata` directory to a specified `backups` directory and then upload them to a mount using rclone.
 It will also power down and start up all running docker containers, except for those specified in the `exclude_list`.

 ### Requirements
-- The `tar` utilities must be installed on the system.
+- The `tar` utility must be installed on the system.
 - `rclone` must be installed and configured with a remote to which the backups should be uploaded.